EXCLUSIVE-Aviation bodies seek airport slots waiver for much of 2021 | Business

 The issue is increasingly divisive among airlines and airports, pitting budget carriers largely absent from IATA against the organisation's more traditional membership.
 In a bid to address concerns, the proposal would restore the "use-it-or-lose-it" principle during the northern summer but reduce the utilisation rate required to keep slots to 50%.

 "All parties agree that the normal threshold (80:20) should be replaced by a lower threshold," the draft document says. "(The) slot usage requirement threshold shall be set at 50:50."
-An IATA spokesman was not immediately available for comment.
+IATA had no immediate comment on the draft proposal, a spokesman said.

 The plan would also allow incumbent carriers to sidestep the 50% rule on slots they return for temporary allocation to rivals by February - too late for schedule planning, competitors say.
-It is unlikely to satisfy Ryanair or budget peer Wizz Air .
+It is unlikely to satisfy Ryanair or ultra-low cost peer Wizz Air.